basilevh/competitive-programming/README.md

 # competitive-programming
-My solutions as written for various contests (live or not), sometimes including post-improvements
+My solutions as written for various contests (live or not) or exercises, sometimes including improvements made afterwards.